A 2024 Taiwan Travel Guide for Planning a Totally Epic Trip

 For travel insurance, it’s pretty much a must nowadays.
 I recommend SafetyWing or Insubuy.
 Find more details about why in my guide to choosing travel insurance for Taiwan.

 Which apps should you download for Taiwan?
 I’ve got you covered in this guide to the best Taiwan apps for travelers.
+You can also start learning Chinese with my Mandarin beginner’s guide.

 Last but not least, I may be old school, but I still love using travel guidebooks for planning my Taiwan trips.
 My favorite is and always has been the Taiwan Lonely Planet (I have about 5 different issues of it).
 I also recommend the Bradt Taiwan, written by long-term Taiwan resident Steven Crook.
 He also co-authored this amazing book covering the history of Taiwanese food, which I highly recommend.